shanemelliott/VistAJS/README.md

 # VistAJS
 This is a javascript version of VistA RPC broker from [eHMP](https://github.com/KRMAssociatesInc/eHMP).
 It can be used to make RPC calls against VistA.

-after setting up codespaces (outlined below) and creatign a config.js file, try the following.
+After setting up codespaces (outlined below), try the following.
 You can run this from a terminal in the codespace if you are on a browser....OR from your workstation if you are running the codespace in VS Code on your workstation.
 If you are running the codespace from your workstation the ports are mapped to localhost automatically.

 ```
 node index.js